Dawn Cawley joined Hospital Radio when Methuselah was in nappies. Radio has always been her ‘thing.’

 As a 7yr old, she saved up 6d a week pocket money for a down payment on a ‘trannie,’ as it was called then.
 She would listen to Jack Jackson on Radio Luxembourg until midnight on a Sunday.

 “My Mother must have wondered why I left for school on a Monday morning, bleary-eyed!”

 Dawn performed poetry and monologues ‘what I wrote,’ as a monthly guest on the Janet Kipling show for two and a half years.

-I enjoyed being behind the mike and when Janet left, decided to join Hospital Radio (she’s back at Radio Devon again – must catch up with her sometime)
+She enjoyed being behind the mike and when Janet left, decided to join Hospital Radio.

-I began my time at Hospital Radio presenting a half hour show called ‘Rhythm and Rhyme.’
-We’ve still have several recordings, which are broadcast from time to time.
+Dawn began my time at Hospital Radio Plymouth presenting a half-hour show called ‘Rhythm and Rhyme.’
+We still have several recordings, which are broadcast from time to time.

-A good laugh is the best form of medicine, so if you fancy a dose, why not tune in on a Tuesday.
+A good laugh is the best form of medicine.
+If you fancy a dose, why not tune in on a Tuesday?